-As from 1 July 2008 the stamp duty on the transfer of unlisted shares and the uncertificated securities tax on listed shares was abolished and replaced with the securities transfer tax at a rate of 0,25% of the consideration, closing price or market value (whichever is greater) on the transfer, cancellation or redemption of any listed or unlisted share, members' interest in a close corporation or cession of a right to receive distributions from a company or close corporation.
+As from 1 July 2008 securities transfer tax is payable at a rate of 0,25% of the consideration, closing price or market value (whichever is greater) on the transfer, cancellation or redemption of any listed or unlisted share, members' interest in a close corporation or cession of a right to receive distributions from a company or close corporation.

-- On listed securities, this must be paid by the 14th of the month following the month during which the transfer occurred - On unlisted securities, this must be paid by the end of the second month following the end of the month during which the transfer occurred. - If not paid in full within the prescribed period interest will be imposed at the prescribed rate and a 10% penalty will be payable - Duty of 0,5% is payable on the creation or increase in authorised share capital in terms of the Companies Act.
+- On listed securities, this must be paid by the 14th of the month following the month during which the transfer occurred - On unlisted securities, this must be paid by the end of the second month following the end of the month during which the transfer occurred. - If not paid in full within the prescribed period interest will be imposed at the prescribed rate and a 10% penalty will be payable - Duty of 0,5% is payable on the creation or increase in authorised share capital in terms of the Companies Act - No STT is payable if the consideration, closing price or market value is less than R40 000.